-Where to Get Started
+How to Get Started as a Phlebotomist

-Next, there are programs that are taught as extensions of nursing or other health professional schools and these range from a week to twelve weeks.
-Lastly, there are trade schools and community colleges that offer programs and these programs generally last from three weeks to twelve weeks.
+Next, there are programs that are taught as extensions of nursing or other health professional schools, and these range from a week to 12 weeks.
+Lastly, there are trade schools and community colleges that offer programs, and these programs generally last from three weeks to twelve weeks.

-Like any certification programs there is always a cost and depending on your state there is also a renewal fee.
+Like any certification program, there is always a cost, and depending on your state, there is also a renewal fee.
 The cost in both money and time are definitely something you should consider when selecting a program.
 Another large factor that you should consider when picking a program is the availability of an internship as part of the program.

 From Certification to Landing a Job

 Of course, finding a job after your certification is much easier if you had an internship as part of your program.
 This will either land you a job directly, give you a job indirectly, or at the very least give you an ample amount of draws.
 After all, experience is really the only way to perfect the art of drawing blood.

 Tips and Tricks

-Remember no matter how good you are, you are still sticking someone with a needle and it will hurt, your job is to collect the specimen as efficiently as possible.
-As part of that efficiency you should endeavor to cause as little harm as possible.
-To do this always strive for blood on one stick and select a sight that will be adequate for every specimen you will need to collect.
+Remember, no matter how good you are, you are still sticking someone with a needle, and it will hurt; your job is to collect the specimen as efficiently as possible.
+As part of that efficiency, you should endeavor to cause as little harm as possible.
+To do this, always strive for blood on one stick and select a sight that will be adequate for every specimen you will need to collect.

 © 2018 Chris Pfarr